Last Updated on May 8, 2022 by MABER SAL

 After every 40,000 miles | Oil and filter change, tire rotation, and service recalls | $76-$84 |

 Other than the manufacturer-recommended service, your car might need other unscheduled repairs.
-Have a look at some of the most common services and their cost estimate for better planning.
+Please look at some of the most common services and their cost estimate for better planning.

 Kia service | When needed | Estimated cost | purpose | DIY/ call professional |